Westminster Energy, Environment & Transport Forum

 Format: DOWNLOADABLE PDF

-This conference focuses on the way forward for growth of the domestic onshore wind sector in the UK, with the new Government’s target to double production of onshore wind energy by 2030.
+This conference focused on the way forward for growth of the domestic onshore wind sector in the UK, in light of the Government lifting the ban on new onshore wind projects and establishing an industry taskforce with the aim of doubling production of onshore wind energy by 2030.

-The conference will be a timely opportunity to discuss the new Government’s policy priorities for onshore wind, looking at priorities for Great British Energy, as well as implications of plans to make Britain a ‘clean energy superpower’, and the role of onshore wind in the Government’s Local Power Plan.
+The conference was a timely opportunity to discuss the new Government’s policy priorities for onshore wind, looking at next steps for Great British Energy, as well as implications of plans to make Britain a ‘clean energy superpower’, and the role of onshore wind in the Government’s Local Power Plan.

-In discussing development of Great British Energy, delegates will consider the potential of the Local Power Plan to support local onshore projects in partnership with local authorities, energy companies and co-operatives, and the opportunities associated with offering co-investment for larger scale projects to the private sector.
+In discussing development of Great British Energy, delegates considered the potential of the Local Power Plan to support local onshore projects in partnership with local authorities, energy companies and co-operatives, and the opportunities associated with offering co-investment for larger scale projects to the private sector.

-Sessions in the agenda will explore latest thinking on how tensions around planning and consent for onshore wind developments can be addressed, and the impact that removing the additional tests that determine whether a development in the NPPF is acceptable could have on future proposals.
-Stakeholders and policymakers will assess how community concerns can be addressed, in response to these changes and in anticipation of the Government updating the Community Benefits Protocol for onshore wind.
+Sessions explored latest thinking on how tensions around planning and consent for onshore wind developments can be addressed - as well as the impact that removing the additional tests that determine whether a development in the NPPF is acceptable could have on future proposals.
+Stakeholders and policymakers assessed how community concerns can be addressed in response to these changes and in anticipation of the Government updating the Community Benefits Protocol for onshore wind.

-There will be a focus on priorities for innovative technology and developing infrastructure to enable greater capacity for energy generation and storage.
-Discussion will consider what reforms might be needed to support the connection of wind farms to the grid and how Distribution Network Operators can create the capacity to accommodate them, as well as addressing concerns raised by stakeholders over intermittent power production.
+There was a focus on priorities for innovative technology and developing infrastructure to enable greater capacity for energy generation and storage.
+Discussion considered what reforms might be needed to support the connection of wind farms to the grid and how Distribution Network Operators can create the capacity to accommodate them as well as the regulatory environment needed to support growth and innovation.
+Stakeholders will consider how the Government’s plans to accelerate the expansion of the Contracts for Difference system will help to connect more onshore wind projects to the grid.

-Key issues relating to environmental impact will be discussed, as advocacy groups call for a measured rollout to limit biodiversity, landscape and visual impacts.
-Areas for discussion include priorities for protecting wildlife and areas of natural beauty, and incentives and benefits for communities that host new onshore wind projects.
-Further sessions will also look at the role of onshore wind in the UK’s transition to net zero as well as opportunities for developing green skills to meet new demands.
+Key issues relating to environmental impact were discussed, as advocacy groups call for a measured rollout to limit biodiversity, landscape and visual impacts.
+Areas for discussion included priorities for protecting wildlife and areas of natural beauty, and incentives and benefits for communities that host new onshore wind projects.
+Further session also looked at the role of onshore wind in the UK’s transition to net zero as well as opportunities for developing green skills to meet new demands.

 This on-demand pack includes